SIGPLAN/SIGPLAN.github.io/Conferences.md

 among a number of different venues in the languages (VM, PLDI, OOPSLA, IVME), operating systems (SOSP, OSDI, USENIX), and architecture (ASPLOS, CGO, PACT) communities.

+**The Programming Languages Mentoring Workshop ([PLMW](/Conferences/PLMW))**
+The purpose of this mentoring workshop is to encourage graduate students (PhD and MSc) and senior undergraduate students to pursue careers in programming language research.
+This workshop features technical sessions on cutting-edge research in programming languages and mentoring sessions on how to prepare for a research career.
+It brings together leaders in programming language research from academia and industry to give talks on their research areas.
+The workshop engages students in a process of imagining how they might contribute to our research community.